Sellers Rights in Today’s Real Estate Market

 – You hired your Realtor based upon good representation they made that they would work in your best interests.
 Let them come up with variables to make the counter offer more palatable…like closing time frames, home repairs to be made, help with closing costs and financing alternatives.
 Expect your Realtor to work hard for you here and not agree to whatever the buyer requests.
 Meeting part way is a good way to negotiate fairly.

 – Take a run around the neighborhood or a one mile swim in the ocean but step away and come back to the negotiation table to deal on price.
 Remember your First offer is usually your best offer.
 Work with it!
 Compromise, meet the buyers part way on their reasonable (not unreasonable) request, give a seller’s credit to the buyers but keep your house in play.

-– Your Realtor is here to help you negotiate a sales price – that is why your hired them.
+– Your Realtor is here to help you negotiate a sales price – that is why you hired them.
 It is an offer and counter offer situation and accommodations from both sellers and buyers is what makes the musical chairs of home selling a strategy situation.
 Both you and the buyers want to come out winners.
 Let your real estate agent do a great job.
 Make sure your real estate agent knows up front what is your bottom number in a home sale (includes your mortgage balance outstanding, home equity loans, lines of credit, closing costs, etc.) must be.
 Must you come away with monies, break even on sales price to cost or would you consider a short sale on your property?
 This is a process that must be discussed by the second meeting with any homeowner listing a home for sale.

 Understand she negotiates well and hard for you.
 Find out why the most exposure on the internet is your key to selling your RI home.